This page covers physically protecting your device and its contents from theft and other physical loss or damage.

 - Notify your mobile service provider who can disable your service.

 Limit the impact of a theft or loss

-- Never store passwords on computers.
+- Never store passwords on your smartphone or tablet.

-- Ensure computer equipment is adequately insured.
+- Ensure your devices are adequately insured.

 - If your device has GPS or a built in location service do not add your home address as an obvious favourite or bookmark so that it cannot be discovered by a thief.